OSAlt/beacon-bot/README.md

   - I want feature X It would be so great if the bot did X

 If you have a feature you'd love to see please open an issue and we'll get to it as soon as we can.
 It may not be useful for us so it could be a very low priority item.
-Please vote with emojis the internet's way of showing popularity these days if you agree with the issue/feature request.
-Please note that even if we don't write it you can feel free to submit a pull requests.
+Please vote with emojis, the internet's way of showing popularity these days, if you agree with the issue/feature request.
+Please note that even if we don't write it you can feel free to submit a pull request.

   - Do I need to create an issue first?